 top of page

-By CelticFest, the athletes will have competed in four qualifying events: The Hayland Gathering, the Melbourne Highland Games and Celtic Festival, the NSW Central Coast Highland Challenge and the Australian Celtic Festival.
-Each competitor placing top 3 in their division in these events automatically qualifies to compete in the Australian Highland Games Championships in Warwick.
+By CelticFest, the athletes had competed in four qualifying events: The Hayland Gathering, the Melbourne Highland Games and Celtic Festival, the NSW Central Coast Highland Challenge and the Australian Celtic Festival.
+Each competitor placing top 3 in their division in these events automatically qualified to compete in the Australian Highland Games Championships in Warwick.

-The main events of the Games in which you can choose an athlete to cheer on across the weekend will be Weight over the Bar, Putting the Stone, Hammer Throw and everyone’s favourite, the Caber Toss.
+The main events of the Games in which CelticFest visitors could choose an athlete to cheer on across the weekend were Weight over the Bar, Putting the Stone, Hammer Throw and everyone’s favourite, the Caber Toss.

 Weight over the bar CelticFest Highland Games 1